AxeldeRomblay/MLBox/docs/documentation.md

 <br/>

 #### class StackingClassifier ####
-*A Stacking classifier is a classifier that uses the predictions of several first layer estimators (generated with a cross validation method) for a second layer estimator.* <br/>
+*A Stacking classifier is a classifier that uses the predictions of several first layer estimators (generated with a stratified cross validation method) for a second layer estimator.* <br/>

 <br/>